MySQL Connector/J is flexible in the way it handles conversions between MySQL data types and Java data types.

 Types.LONGVARCHAR with different

 TINYTEXT does not fall, regarding to

 This is to avoid different handling inside the same base type.

 database-specific name for this type.

-DataTruncation exceptions as is
+DataTruncation exceptions as is required by

-configured not to do so by using the property
+to do so by using the property

 jdbcCompliantTruncation and setting it to